Makeshift/docker-nginx-alpine-amplify/Readme.md

 - `API_KEY` (from the Amplify dashboard)
 - `AMPLIFY_IMAGENAME` (Used to identify this container)

+There's an optional env var to disable logs from the Amplify Agent, which contain your API key:

+- `NO_AGENT_LOGS=true` (Only accepts 'true')

 See `nginx.conf.example` for an example nginx.conf that provides all needed logs to the Amplify agent, plus continues to output to `stdout`.
 This is bundled into the container by default.

 ## Simple usage